Measures to achieve net zero GHG Emissions within Our Investment and Loan portfolios

 Sector/Asset class

-For the following reasons, we will first set intermediate target by FY2030 for emissions from project finance in the power generation sector.
+For the following reasons, we will first set interim target by FY2030 for emissions from project finance in the power generation sector.

 1. 1.Total emissions from project finance in the power generation sector currently account for the largest proportion of emissions within our investment and loan portfolios.